a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 ##### When applied to brand-new speech, the 'All levels' model achieved the highest accuracy, 59.29%

+Just for fun, I added Russian to the mix (after adjusting the classifier to accommodate multiple classes).
+The accuracy dropped to 50%.
+Soooooooo, it's time to upgrade the model.

 Next steps: It will be interesting to see if using Kera's TimeDistributed module reveals a succession of MFCC data to be useful in identifying languages (I suspect yes, as that could allow the models to identify phonological patterns).
-I also plan on training these models with additional languages, like Russian, as well as applying random background noises to speech training data, not only matched background noise.
+Eventually I also want to apply random background noises to speech training data, not only matched background noise.

 For now, this little experiment highlights the importance of considering background noise when training, testing, and deploying speech/audio related models.
 No use of background noise is probably a bad idea, and too much probably won't do any good.
 Like with so many things, moderation is key.